-The Sourwood Tree, Oxydendrum Arboreum, is a deciduous tree that is found mainly in temperate forest environments.
 The tree can grow up to a height of between 20 and 25 feet tall, though it has been known to grow up to 60 feet in height.
-It has very fragrant flowers that are white in color, bell-shaped and start blooming in the summer months.
+It has very fragrant flowers that are white, bell-shaped and start blooming in the summer months.
 The tree leaves are a glossy green color and turn bright red in the fall.
 The tree requires full exposure to the sun and grows best in well-drained soils that are acidic and moist.
-It grows in planting zones 5 through 9 and the roots grow in shallow soil best when there are few other roots around.
+It grows in planting zones 5 through 9, and the roots grow in shallow soil best when there are few other roots around.
 It can tolerate some shade but cannot tolerate any form of drought or pollution.
-The sourwood is used for landscaping as an ornamental lawn tree as well as for parks, patios and shade gardens.